alkampfergit/personal-blog/codewrecks/content/post/old/2011/03/mapping-private-properties-with-ef-4-1-rc-and-fluent-mapping.md

 tags: [EF Code First,Entity Framework]
 categories: [Entity Framework]
 ---
-EF [4.1 is now in RC](http://blogs.msdn.com/b/adonet/archive/2011/03/15/ef-4-1-release-candidate-available.aspx) phase and as a NHibernate user Iâ€™m curious to check the fluent API to map entities to database.
+EF [4.1 is now in RC](http://blogs.msdn.com/b/adonet/archive/2011/03/15/ef-4-1-release-candidate-available.aspx) phase and as a NHibernate user I'm curious to check the fluent API to map entities to database.
 One of the feature that I and [Andrea](http://blogs.ugidotnet.org/pape/Default.aspx) miss most is the possibility to map private properties with fluent interface.
 It seems strange to map private properties at once, but it can be useful in DDD.
 Suppose you have these simple classes.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image_thumb12.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2011/03/image9.png)